Kalasagar Rass Dandiya 2025 to host three-day festival for members - www.lokmattimes.com

 Kalasagar Rass Dandiya 2025 to host three-day festival for members

-Chhatrapati Sambhajinagar: Kalasagar is all set to host a three-day Rass Dandiya festival for its members in a fully ...
+Chhatrapati Sambhajinagar: Kalasagar is all set to host a three-day Rass Dandiya festival exclusively for its members on 29th, ...

-Chhatrapati Sambhajinagar: Kalasagar is all set to host a three-day Rass Dandiya festival for its members in a fully covered venue of over 1 lakh sq. ft.
-The event, organized in collaboration with Shri Balaji Industrial Park and co-sponsored by RD India and Nyrah Jewel, is scheduled to span three days and aims to provide a large-scale, organized space for the festival.
+Chhatrapati Sambhajinagar: Kalasagar is all set to host a three-day Rass Dandiya festival exclusively for its members on 29th, 30th September, and 1st October at a fully covered venue of over 1 lakh sq. ft., located at Agrawal Properties, Gut No. 24/26, Fatehpur, ahead of Cambridge School, Jalna Road.
+The event, organized in collaboration with Shri Balaji Industrial Park and co-sponsored by RD India and Nyrah Jewel, aims to provide a large-scale, organized space for the festival.

 According to President Vijay Agarwal, the Dandiya celebration has been extended to three days this year.
 To avoid disruptions from recent rains, the venue has been fully covered.